 You’re doing half the work.
-Why not join a module and get some extra recognition on your degree transcript?
-Any Award modules you complete will appear – even if you only do one out of the three.
+Why not join the additional Award module and get some extra recognition on your degree transcript?

-We also have prizes sponsored by employers and the Vice-Chancellor.
+We also have prizes sponsored by employers.
 Another way for you to showcase your achievements.

 3. Get skills and experience